W-4 Withholding Calculator 2026

 annual gross = per-period gross x periods per year + other income (Step 4a)

-withholding after credits = max(0, annual withholding - annual credits)
+withholding after credits = max(0, tentative withholding - annual credits)

 per-period withholding = withholding after credits / periods + extra withholding (Step 4c)